finn-no/js-code-style/README.md

 ## For Intellij

-$ git clone ssh://git@git.finn.no:7999/tool/js-code-style.git
+	- Clone this project ($ git clone ssh://git@git.finn.no:7999/tool/js-code-style.git).

-	- Open prefrences
+	- Open prefrences.
-	- Under Project Settings find: JavaScript -> Code Quality Tools -> JSHint
+	- Under Project Settings find: JavaScript -> Code Quality Tools -> JSHint.
-	- Check off for "Enable", "Use config files" and "2.4.3"
+	- Check off for "Enable", "Use config files" and "2.4.3".
-	- Select .jshintrc file from this project
+	- Select the file .jshintrc from js-code-style project.

 ### Wondering what all these options mean?